Aliasing-Free Neural Audio Synthesis: Experiments

 \subsubsection{Subjective Evaluation}

-We conduct MUSHRA~\cite{mushra} and Comparative Mean Opinion Score (C-MOS) tests for the subjective evaluation.
+We conduct the MUSHRA~\cite{mushra} and Comparative Mean Opinion Score (C-MOS) tests for the subjective evaluation.
 For MUSHRA, 4 samples per domain are assessed.
-Listeners are asked to assign quality scores between 1 and 100 for different systems.
-We use the ground-truth audio as the reference and its 16\,kHz low-pass filtered version as the hidden anchor.
+Listeners are asked to assign quality scores from 1 to 100 for each system.
+We use the ground-truth audio as the reference, and its 16\,kHz low-pass-filtered version as the hidden anchor.
 For C-MOS, 6 samples are evaluated.
 Listeners are asked to assign quality scores on a scale of -3 to 3 compared to the baseline.
-We invite 20 volunteers who are experienced in audio generation to attend the evaluation.
+For the evaluation of singing voice, music, audio, and the industrial setting of speech, we invite 20 volunteers with experience in audio generation to participate in the test.
+For the academic speech setting, since quality perception is heavily influenced by semantics, we specifically recruited 5 native speakers per language via Prolific to assess their respective test sets and aggregated the final scores.
+To ensure data reliability, we integrated 2 attention-check trials in which listeners were instructed via audio to grade a sample within a specific range.
+Failure of either the attention-check or more than one hidden-anchor check resulted in exclusion.
 All tests are conducted online, and listeners are instructed to use headphones in a quiet environment.